-During the period the Group invested £8.9m (2021: £5.1m) in capital expenditure in support of future growth.
-New Coppa Club sites were opened in Putney, Haslemere and Bath, and our first Noci was opened in Islington.
+During the period the Group invested £6.8m (2022: £8.9m) in capital expenditure in support of future growth.
+A new Coppa Club site was opened in Guildford as well as spend incurred on a site in Cardiff due to open in the next financial year.
+Two new Noci sites opened in Battersea and Shoreditch.
 Furthermore some light refurbishment was undertaken across other locations.

-As a result of the investment undertaken during the year the Group ended the period with cash at bank of £9.4m (2021: £19.7m).
+As a result of the investment undertaken during the year the Group ended the period with cash at bank of £1.9m (2022: £9.4m).